umigv/CV-Onboarding/README.md

 4. [Introduction to Machine Learning](./Machine_Learning/ml_intro.md)
 5. [Computer Vision Techniques](./CV_Techniques/cv_advanced.md)
 6. [Advanced Machine Learning](./Machine_Learning/ml_advanced.md)

+## Common Errors
+1. This is not a git repo.
+Make sure you 1) properly cd into the CV onboarding and 2) git init, to initialize the repository on your device
+2. YOLO training  "TypeError: unhashable type: 'numpy.ndarray'", see announcement 2 above
+3. YOLO api key unauthorized.
+This should not happen but it has to some members.
+If it happens to you let Ryan know and he will manually send you an api key

 ## Find a Project that Fits Your Interests:
 [Here](https://docs.google.com/document/d/1ef634SJfdRXIakzqJhP0OFhtHrR2Q5_G9onW3h-ZJHI/edit) is a list of projects that we are interested in pursuing as a team.
 As you move through onboarding it may be a good idea to read through this list to see what you are interested in and focus mostly on the onboarding that relates closely to the project.